msobanjo/courseware/topics/groovy/syntax/README.md

 ```
 ## Optional Parenthesis
 ### Overview
-In an attempt to make code more readable, with Groovy you have the choice of omitting parenthesis if you choose to.
+In an attempt to make code more readable, Groovy allows you the choice of omitting parenthesis.
-For example on function calls, you can omit parenthesis:
+For example, you can omit parenthesis on function calls:
 ```groovy
 // calling a function like in java System.out.println("Hello")